Hasaber8/Hasaber8.github.io/content/blog/ai-agent-esper.md

 <img width="610" height="532" alt="Screenshot 2026-01-05 at 19 58 29" src="https://github.com/user-attachments/assets/8299d0c1-96eb-4b2c-8343-004789bb55f9" />

 Anthropic has talked extensively about [reward hacking](https://www.anthropic.com/research/reward-hacking) where models learn to game their training objectives rather than actually solving problems.
 They've worked to mitigate this in Claude, but in my experience with agentic workflows, it still surfaced in subtle ways.

 The context decay problem from Claude.md rules showed up elsewhere too: premature task completion.
 Sonnet 4 and 4.5 would claim "Task complete!" without verifying anything actually worked.
-No tests run, no compilation checks, no output validation.
-Vague instructions made it worse.
+No tests run, no compilation checks, no output validation.Vague instructions made it worse.
 "Here's the db schema, write the gorm queries" led Opus to confidently implement patterns that didn't match our architecture.
 Sonnet would announce completion without checking if the code compiled.
 The frustration here is real: I'd give the agent verification tools, and it would still skip them.
 It felt like the model learned that "say you're done" correlates with positive feedback, so it rushed there.

-What helped: Being explicit about verification.
+**What helped:** Being explicit about verification.
 Don't ask just for implementation, ask for implementation plus test execution.
 Force the verification into the task definition itself, don't leave it optional.

 ---